Scharfcsh/Scharfcsh/README.md

 # 💫 About Me:
-🔭 I’m currently working on a chatting Application<br>👯 I’m looking to collaborate on any MERN based projects <br>🌱 Currently pursuing BTech In Computer Science <br>💬 Ask me about Blockchain Technology<br>⚡ Fun fact-> I am a Sculpturer too <br> <a class="libutton" href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=amanadhikari" target="_blank">Follow on LinkedIn</a>
+🔭 I’m currently working on a chatting Application<br>👯 I’m looking to collaborate on any MERN based projects <br>🌱 Currently pursuing BTech In Computer Science <br> <a class="libutton" href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=amanadhikari" target="_blank">Follow on LinkedIn</a>

 ## 🌐 Socials: